 Unlabelled drug-related expenditure = Overall expenditure × Attributable fraction

-There is no general methodology to determine attributable fractions or repartition keys.
+There is no general methodology to determine attributable fractions also known as repartition keys.
 In practice, the appropriate repartition key is determined by the object of the estimate, data availability and the modelling approaches available.
 Repartition keys are determined in different ways on the basis of information from activity data, extracted from registration systems, annual reports and/or contacts working in this field (De Ruyver et al., 2007).
 When determining attributable fractions, the data used should preferably be publicly available or, even better, be stored within international databases.
 This can guarantee the possibility of producing similar estimates in the years that follow and in other countries.

 Appendix 3 summarizes the information and data available in the most relevant international databases that can be used to estimate unlabelled public expenditure on supply reduction.
 It describes the activity data reported, the reporting countries and time periods.

-This annex presents, for instance, annual statistics on national public expenditure on police, law courts and prisons reported by Eurostat.
+This annex reports the data available concerning the annual statistics on national public expenditure on police, law courts and prisons reported by Eurostat.
 These data include not only expenditure on drug-related initiatives, but the total spent to tackle all types of crime.
 Therefore, to disentangle drug-related expenditure and built attributable fractions, activity data shall be required.

 For instance, the number of drug-law offenders in prison may allow estimating the proportion that convicted prisoners for drug-law offences represent from total prison population, and therefore to approach the proportion that drug-related expenditure on prisons represents from total prison spending; or the proportion that drug-related cases handled by the police, by prosecutors or by drug-law courts on the total number of cases handled by these institutions may allow starting approaching their drug-related costs.

 To design attributable fractions, models use the support of data on crime, police, law courts or prisons activity.
-Annex 3 summarizes dana published in international datasets.
+Annex 3 summarizes data published in international datasets.
 Firstly, lists the information and data published by groups of variables.
 It concerns total public expenditure, drug-related public expenditure, supply reduction public expenditure; drug law offences; crime reported by the police, drug-related crime, conviction statistics and prison population.
 Secondly, those variables directly relevant are listed, identifying reporting countries and time periods.
 Finally, the annex reports the number of observations available for each variable.
-The sources found with a significant volume of dana, which have published in this field, were the Council of Europe, EMCDDA, EUROSTAT, Univeristeé de Criminoligie et de Droit Penal de Lausanne and the UNODC.
+The relevant sources include data from the Council of Europe, EMCDDA, EUROSTAT, Univeristeé de Criminoligie et de Droit Penal de Lausanne and the UNODC.

-Despite data available are still referent to a short period of time and data are still missing in many countries/years, gathering available information shall allow developing better methods and more accurate estimates the future.
+Despite that data available are still referent to a short period of time and that data are still missing in many countries/years, gathering available information shall allow developing better methods and more accurate estimates the future.

 When international sources are not available, publicly available national statistics and data from competent public bodies should be used.